 Stage two: Choosing a Migration Agent.
 You don’t absolutely need to choose an Australian immigration agent although we recommend that you do.
 Choosing a Migration agent is a very personal thing and your appointed agent should understand your role and occupation.
 Let’s Go!
 Global have dedicated skills trades specialists who can assist and they have a 100% success rate migrating bricklayers to Australia.

-Stage three: Bricklayer Australia Skills Assessment (Scroll up if you missed it)
+Stage three: Emigrate to Australia as a Bricklayer Skills Assessment (Scroll up if you missed it)

 Stage four: Submit your bricklaying Australia expression of interest via SkillSelect

 Stage five: You will be invited to apply for Australian Permanent Residency based on the strength of your EOI at SkillSelect.